All Episodes

 We'll see what happens.

-Well, I actually tried to invite her that I would host a debate between the two of you, and and they they they've not been willing to give us a d a date.
+Well, I actually tried to invite her that I would host a debate between the two of you, and they've not been willing to give us a date.

-Uh and I'm just, you know, inferring that they don't want to want to do the debate, but I did offer them an opportunity to do it, and I'll uh, you know, I'll give the gov I'll give the former governor and former ambassador an opportunity uh when I next interview her uh because I I think that would be fair going into the debate.
+You know, I'll give the I'll give the former governor and former ambassador an opportunity when I next interview her, because I think that would be fair going into the debate.

-Uh let me ask you about uh uh you have the experience of people have said that the newsome debate you did with me in Newsom was the most substantive debate of any of this election cycle because it was because we were talking about uh you know conservative idea principles versus leftist ideology.
+Let me ask you about you have the experience of people have said that the Newsom debate you did with me and Newsom was the most substantive debate of any of this election cycle, because it was because we were talking about conservative principles versus leftist. ideology.

-We were talking about a state that's gaining people versus state that's losing people.
+We were talking about a state that's gaining people versus a state that's losing people.

-We're talking about how do you how do you deal with crime?
+We're talking about how do you deal with crime?

 How do you deal with illegal immigration?